maciejkos/HDAFall2018/index.md

 Finished?
 1. Grab a snack from me;
 2. Put a mark next to your name on my sheet to help me keep track;
-3. Relax while waiting for others to finish.
+3. Relax while you wait for others to finish.

 ### Getting help with R